jkravets1/epymetheus/README.md

 ## Introduction

 Epymetheus is a Python library for multi-asset backtesting.
-It provides end-to-end framework that lets analysts build and try out their trade strategy right away.
+It provides an end-to-end framework that lets analysts build and try out their trade strategy right away.

 ### Features

 1. **Simple and Intuitive API**: The API is minimally organized so that you can focus on your idea.
 Trade `Strategy` can be readily coded and its backtesting is consistently carried out by its methods `run()` and `evaluate()`.
 2. **Seamless connection to [Pandas](https://github.com/pandas-dev/pandas)**: You can just put in pandas DataFrame as an input historical data.
-Backtesting results can be quickly converted to Pandas format so that you can view, analyze and plot results by the familliar Pandas methods.
+Backtesting results can be quickly converted to Pandas format so that you can view, analyze and plot results by the familiar Pandas methods.
-3. **Extensiblity with Other Frameworks**: Epymetheus only provides a framework.
+3. **Extensibility with Other Frameworks**: Epymetheus only provides a framework.
 Strategy can be readily built with other libraries for machine learning, econometrics, technical indicators, derivative pricing models and so forth.
-4. **Efficient Computation**: Backtesting engine is boosted by numpy.
+4. **Efficient Computation**: Backtesting engine is boosted by NumPy.
 You can give your own idea a quick try.
-5. **Full Test Coverage**: Library is thoroughly tested with 100% test coverage for multiple Python versions.
+5. **Full Test Coverage**: Epymetheus is thoroughly tested with 100% test coverage for multiple Python versions.

 ### Modules

 1. **[Strategy](https://github.com/simaki/epymetheus/tree/master/epymetheus/strategy)**: A strategy encodes your own trading rules.
 The [`benchmarks`](https://github.com/simaki/epymetheus/tree/master/epymetheus/benchmarks) provide standard strategies to be compared with.
 2. **[Universe](https://github.com/simaki/epymetheus/tree/master/epymetheus/universe)**: A universe stores historical prices of a set of securities.
-The [`datasets`](https://github.com/simaki/epymetheus/tree/master/epymetheus/datasets) provides sample universe like Brownian stock prices and blue chips in US.
+The [`datasets`](https://github.com/simaki/epymetheus/tree/master/epymetheus/datasets) provide sample universe like Brownian stock prices and blue chips in the US.
 3. **[History](https://github.com/simaki/epymetheus/tree/master/epymetheus/history)**: A history stores the assets, lots, profit/loss of each trade yielded.
 Easily converted into Pandas DataFrame.
 4. **[Metric](https://github.com/simaki/epymetheus/tree/master/epymetheus/metric)**: A metric is a function to assess the performance of your strategy.
 Available metrics include: final wealth, maximum drawdown, Sharpe ratio and so forth.